Biosecurity Act 2015

-The Biosecurity Act 2015 is an Act of the Parliament of Australia which manages biosecurity risks in Australia.
+The Biosecurity Act 2015 is an Act of the Parliament of Australia which manages biosecurity risks in Australia at the national border.
 It was enacted on 16 June 2015, after the Bill was passed with bipartisan support on 14 May 2015.
 It covers both agricultural and human medical biosecurity risks, including epidemics and pandemics, and is designed to contain and/or deal with any "diseases and pests that may cause harm to human, animal or plant health or the environment" in Australia.

 The application of the Act was particularly tested during the COVID-19 pandemic in Australia.

 History

 The Act replaced most of the Quarantine Act 1908, which was wholly repealed on 16 June 2016 by the Biosecurity (Consequential Amendments and Transitional Provisions) Act 2015.
 The new Act is a major reform of the Quarantine Act, in particular in its strengthening and modernising the existing framework of regulations governing biosecurity legislation in Australia.

 As recommended by the Beale Review (One Biosecurity: A Working Partnership, Roger Beale et al., 2008) and the earlier Nairn Report, the Act adopts a risk-based approach, but includes several measures to manage unacceptable levels of biosecurity risk.
 New requirements include how the Department of Agriculture, Water and the Environment (at the time of enactment, Department of Agriculture and Water Resources) would manage biosecurity risks associated with goods, people and vessels entering Australia.

 The Biosecurity Bill 2014 passed through parliament on 14 May 2015 with bipartisan support.
 The Act did not radically change operational functions, but were more clearly described, with the aim of being easier to use and reducing the complexity of administering it.
 The main change relate was the compliance and enforcement of powers.